 Adacel (Tdap) is indicated for the prevention of tetanus, diphtheria, and pertussis in people who are at least 10 years old.

-Adacel is administered as a single 0.5 mL intramuscular injection.
+Adacel is administered as an intramuscular injection.

 Adacel vaccine is approved for use as a single dose in individuals 10 through 64 years of age.

 Most people in this age group require only one Tdap shot for protection against these diseases.

 Five years should have elapsed since the recipient’s last dose of tetanus toxoid, diphtheria toxoid and/or pertussis-containing vaccine and the administration of Adacel vaccine.

 The U.S. Food and Drug Administration has approved the expanded use of Adacel® (Tetanus Toxoid, Reduced Diphtheria Toxoid, and Acellular Pertussis (Tdap) Vaccine Adsorbed) to include repeat vaccination to help protect against tetanus, diphtheria, and pertussis.